Gonzih/blog.gonzih.me/content/post/2021-01-28-diy-dependabot-for-clojure.md

         echo ::set-output name=body::$body
 ```

-And now lets create our pull request.
+And now let's create our pull request.
 To allow this action to access our repository we will need to give it a token.
 I used [Personal Access Token](https://github.com/settings/tokens) with `repo` scope fully enabled.
 You can see how we extract body using variable inlining with `${{ steps.get-pr-body.outputs.body }}`.